CharanRakindi/Personal-Website/README.md

-Here’s a professional README template for your personal website hosted on Vercel:

 Charan Babu Rakindi - Personal Website

 Welcome to my personal website!
 This site is a minimalistic showcase of my background, projects, and skills, with a focus on my passion for technology.
 It includes information about my professional journey, including my LinkedIn profile and details about the app I created, We Charge.